Futures for Ephemeral Design

 Materials

 (1) Hopes and Fears exercise.
 Write what your hopes and fears are for the future.
-Please fill out this online survey.

 Instructions: